Going somewhere? Not if the IRS has its way

 How to protect your ability to travel

 If you are having tax issues and are concerned about the status of your passport, there are ways to avoid revocation or denial of your application.
-In fact, if the IRS has agreed to payments in installments or they have accepted an offer in compromise, the State Department will not revoke your passport.
+If the IRS has agreed to payments in installments or they have accepted an offer in compromise, the State Department will not revoke your passport.
 In addition, anyone who requests innocent spouse relief may be exempt from revocation or denial.

 The IRS plays hardball, using whatever legal tactics it can to get the money it claims you owe.
 Often, trying to resolve your tax issues on your own does not yield positive results.
 The most expedient way to settle the problems with your delinquent taxes may be to obtain the assistance of a lawyer.
 An experienced tax attorney will know the best options for your circumstances and work to protect your travel privileges.